storageos/storageos.github.io/_docs/install/iso.md

     ![screenshot](/images/docs/iso/26-isocluster.png)

-1. Select the number of nodes you wish to setup in the cluster
+1. Select the number of nodes you wish to setup in the cluster.

+   >**&#x270F; Note**: Do not be tempted to 'over provision' the number of nodes!
+The cluster will not start until the number of nodes you specify are running.
+It is possible add nodes later if desired.

-   >**&#x270F; Note**: The number of nodes available are odd - this is a restriction of consul
+   >**&#x270F; Note**: Only odd numbers of nodes are shown - this is to allow Consul to properly protect against 'split brain' if the network should become partitioned.

     ![screenshot](/images/docs/iso/27-isocluster.png)